Croxley Green History Project

 The scouting movement dates back to the early 1900’s when Lord Robert Baden-Powell having had an illustrious military career in the South African Boer war playing a major part in the defense of Mafeking which eventually led him to create opportunities for young boys to enjoy the freedom of the countryside as well as experiencing teamwork.

 Brownsea Island, Poole in Dorset was chosen as an experimental venue by him to take some 20 young boys in 1907 from mixed backgrounds to set up a camping program under his leadership.
 This was so successful that he published his results the following year called ‘Scouting for Boys’ in six fortnightly parts leading to many enquiries on setting up Scouting Patrols throughout the country.
-The ‘Movements’ motto is taken from Baden- Powell’s initials BP – Be Prapared
+The ‘Movements’ motto is taken from Baden- Powell’s initials BP – Be Prepared

 In 1909 an official list of Scout troops was recorded in Hertfordshire and mentions Croxley Green as having 17 members led by Mr Pitkin the Scoutmaster.
-With the First World War some five years away many of these young people joined up with the Church Lads Brigade to join the 16th Kings Royal Rifle Corps to France/Belgium supporting the conflict with Germany between 1914-18
+With the First World War some five years away many of these young people joined up with the Church Lads Brigade to join the 16th King's Royal Rifle Corps to France/Belgium supporting the conflict with Germany between 1914-18

 A junior section, a cub pack, was formed during the war in 1915 meeting in the stables behind Fernley House on The Green but as the numbers were small boys wishing to become Scouts mostly joined the Rickmansworth Troop.